janklod84/advanced-php-mvc-blog/README.md

 Packages are special routes that are used only for CRUD routes.

 Such as Adding - Inserting - Updating - Listing And Deleting

+# 6 Day Six: Route class : Updating Pattern

+Updates will contain:

+1 - Support for Arabic Routes

+2 - Support for _in url.

+3 - New type called :any for matching full url.